Invoice Factoring Is Broken — Here’s How It Can Be Saved

 Factoring can be costly, and not because of risk.
 Advancing capital based on money owed by stable businesses isn’t all that risky.

-The cost of factoring is more often a function of:
+The cost of factoring is often a function of several issues.

 - Limited alternatives for the client